Tunis Tunis Governorate, Tunisia Travel Guide

 Cross-reference property addresses with a map to confirm proximity to desired attractions or transit hubs.

-Confirm accepted payment methods (card vs. Cash) and the local currency (Tunisian Dinar - TND) for any quoted prices.
+Confirm accepted forms of payment (card vs. Cash) and the local currency (Tunisian Dinar - TND) for any quoted prices.

 Luxury and higher-end hotels frequently add:

-Opt for a Dar or Riad within the Medina or Sidi Bou Said to immerse yourself in traditional architecture and local life.
+Opt for a Dar or Riad within the Medina or Sidi Bou Said to immerse yourself in traditional architecture plus the local way of living.

 The Ville Nouvelle or Les Berges du Lac districts offer contemporary hotels and business facilities.